Kim Novak

-Although still relatively young, Novak withdrew from acting by 1966 and has only sporadically worked in films since.
+Although at the time still young, Novak withdrew from acting by 1966 and has worked only sporadically in films since.
 She appeared in The Mirror Crack'd (1980), and had a regular role on the primetime series Falcon Crest (1986–1987).
-After a disappointing experience during the filming of Liebestraum (1991), she permanently retired from acting, saying she had no desire to return.
-Her contributions to cinema have been honored with two Golden Globe Awards, an Honorary Golden Bear Award, and a star on the Hollywood Walk of Fame.
-Novak is a painter and visual artist.
+After a disappointing experience during the filming of Liebestraum (1991), she retired from acting.

 Early life

-Marilyn Pauline Novak was born in Chicago, Illinois on February 13, 1933.
+Marilyn Pauline Novak was born in Chicago, Illinois, on February 13, 1933.
 She is the second daughter of Joseph and Blanche (née Kral) Novak (who both appeared with her in the 1962 film The Notorious Landlady).
-Both of her parents were born in Chicago to people of Czech descent.
-Joseph (1897-1987) was a history teacher who took a job as a freight dispatcher on the Chicago, Milwaukee and St. Paul Railroad during the Great Depression.
+Both of her parents were born in Chicago and of Czech descent.
+Joseph (1897–1987) was a history teacher who took a job as a freight dispatcher on the Chicago, Milwaukee and St. Paul Railroad during the Great Depression.
+Novak was raised Catholic.

-She attended William Penn Elementary, Farragut High School, and Wright Junior College.
+Novak attended William Penn Elementary, Farragut High School, and Wright Junior College.
 She won two scholarships to the School of the Art Institute of Chicago.

 During the summer break in her last semester of junior college, Novak went on a cross-country tour as a promotional model for Detroit Motor Products Corporation's Deepfreeze home freezer at trade shows.
 Novak was pronounced "Miss Deepfreeze".